File structure:

 1. Goal and originality of these lexicons

-2. Joint military French-English/American thematic dictionary
+3. Joint military French-English/American thematic dictionary (2002 edition)

-5. Joint military French-Italian-English/American thematic dictionary
+6. Joint military French-Italian-English/American thematic dictionary (1992 edition)

-6. Press review
+7. Press review

-7. How to order these dictionaries
+8. How to order these dictionaries

-8. Joint military French-English/American electronic dictionary CD-ROM
+9. Joint military French-English/American electronic dictionary CD-ROM (2002 edition)

 Introduction